harrisonratcliffe/github-action-docker-swarm-deploy/README.md

 #### Setting the "ssh_remote_known_hosts" secret
 ![image](.github/img/secrets.png)

-You can set the `ssh_remote_known_hosts` secret by getting the public key of your server and setting it as a GitHub secret.
-You can run this from your **local machine** (not in GitHub Actions) to get the public key of your server:
+You can set the `ssh_remote_known_hosts` secret by getting the public key of your servers and setting it as a GitHub secret.
+You can run this from your **local machine** (not in GitHub Actions) to get the public key of your servers:

 > [!NOTE]
 > Replace `myserver.example.com` with the hostname of your server.
 You can also change the port by changing `-p 22` to your desired port.